Marcos Miranda

-Marcos Vinícius Santos Miranda, sometimes known as Marcão, (born 6 March 1992) is a Brazilian footballer who plays as a goalkeeper for Uberlândia.
+Marcos Vinícius Santos Miranda, sometimes known as Marcão, (born 6 March 1992) is a Brazilian footballer who plays as a goalkeeper for Gol Gohar.

 Career

 Youth career

 Born in Itabuna, Brazil, Marcos Miranda started his career at Campo Grande.
 As the club was associated with agent company Pedrinho VRP, Miranda moved to Italy along with other players.
 Miranda was signed by Treviso.
 He was the member of Allievi Nazionali under-17 team in 2008–09 season.
 In July 2009, few days before the bankruptcy of Treviso, he was signed by Fiorentina for €250,000, signing 5-year contract.
 In June Davide Carcuro also returned to Treviso from La Viola for €60,000.

 Miranda was the backup keeper of Andrea Seculin in Primavera under-20 team.
 The other backup keeper were Andrea Tozzo (2009–10) and Tommaso Scuffia (until January 2011).
 Miranda finished as the runner-up of 2011 Torneo di Viareggio as unused sub.
 Miranda also won 2010–11 Coppa Italia Primavera again as unused bench.
 The team finished as the losing semi-finalists of the Primavera league.

 In 2010–11 Serie A, Marcos Miranda was awarded no.12 shirt as fourth keeper of the first team (or fifth counting injured Frey), behind Artur Boruc, Vlada Avramov and Seculin.
 Miranda was in the pre-season camp of the first team in July 2010.
 Miranda also got a shirt number during 2009–10 Serie A, as no.33.
 Miranda received a few call-up from the first team since April 2010, took the fourth keeper role from Scuffia.
 Miranda's fourth choice role was ended in January 2011 after Scuffia reacquired the role, and followed by the signing of Neto.